 Child: “Sure sounds like a lot of money every month.
 I’ll pass until I’m older.”

 Parent: “OK, then pick an age to start saving.”

 As your child picks ages, look up the corresponding monthly amount required on the chart.

 Child: “Wow. $1,126 at 30. $3,661 at 45.
 Ouch.
 I better start saving early.”

 Parent: Shrug.
 “Indeed.”

 Talk is cheap.
 Especially vague savings talk.
 It’ll be ignored.
-But the precise picture from today’s article might just be worth 2 million dollars.
+But a precise picture might just be worth 2 million dollars.